reactive/data-client/docs/guides/redux.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-Note: react-redux is _not_ needed for this integration (though you can use it if you want).
+Note: react-redux is _not_ needed for this integration (though you will need it if you want to use redux directly as well).

 Then you'll want to use the [\<ExternalCacheProvider />](../api/ExternalCacheProvider.md) instead of [\<CacheProvider />](../api/CacheProvider.md) and pass in the store and a selector function to grab